Wroclaw - The City of Hundred Bridges: city break

-Arrival in Wroclaw.
-Meeting at the airport with your guide, transfer to the city centre.
+morning Arrival in Wroclaw.
+Meeting at the airport with your guide, transfer to the city center.

 afternoon Guided city tour - Old Town.

-You begin the tour with a short walk along the 13th century heart of the Old Town with one of the most beautiful 15th century Gothic Town Hall.
+You begin the tour with a short walk along the 13th-century heart of the Old Town with one of the most beautiful 15th century Gothic Town Hall.
 The Market Square in Wroclaw is one of the largest squares of its kind in Europe.
-On the Market Square there are two 16th-century miniature tenement-houses called “Hansel and Gretel”, crouching in front of the 14th-century Church of St. Elisabeth.
-You can see Cathedral of St. John the Baptist there as well.
-It is an elegant double-spired Gothic building - standing like a sentinel at the end of ulica Katedralna.
+On the Market Square, there are two 16th-century miniature tenement-houses called “Hansel and Gretel”, crouching in front of the 14th-century Church of St. Elisabeth.
+You can see the Cathedral of St. John the Baptist there as well.
+It is an elegant double-spired Gothic building - standing like a sentinel at the end of Ulica Katedralna.
 When its construction began in 1244, this was the first brick building in Poland.

-evening Time to savour the city on your own.
+evening Time to savor the city on your own.

 “The Raclawice Panorama“is a branch of the National Museum.
-It has been open to public since 1985.
-The Panorama Raclawicka is a gigantic painting on a 120 metre length of canvas in a cylindrical arrangement viewed from the inside and showing the battle scene at Raclawice, where on 4th April 1794, the Polish Insurrectionist forces under Tadeusz Kosciuszko fought the Russians.
+It has been open to the public since 1985.
+The Panorama Raclawicka is a gigantic painting on a 120-meter length of canvas in a cylindrical arrangement viewed from the inside and showing the battle scene at Raclawice, where on 4th April 1794, the Polish Insurrectionist forces under Tadeusz Kosciuszko fought the Russians.
 The Panorama was painted by J. Styka and Wojciech Kossak on the centenary of the event and was originally exhibited in Lwow.
-The museum organizes lessons, lectures, concerts and projections of films about art.
+The museum organizes lessons, lectures, concerts, and projections of films about art.

-afternoon Time to savour the city on your own.
+afternoon Time to savor the city on your own.

 evening Visit to Wroclaw Opera House or Philharmonic.

-evening Time to savour the city on your own
+evening Time to savor the city on your own

 Continue to Ksiaz Castle - the biggest in Silesia, sitting on a huge cape, surrounded on three sides by the dark valley of the Pelcznica River.
 Ksiaz fell into ruin and was plundered after the war, but has since been restored.
 Today this imposing building with its volume of nearly 150,000 cubic meters and 400 rooms can be enjoyed in its old shape thanks to many years of renovation works.
 Orientation visit to the castle - rich interiors and its famous terraced gardens.